Rural Lowland Drainage & Irrigation

 The funds needed to maintain and operate the improvements are collected from the benefiting properties via Local Service Area levies.
 A Dyking, Drainage, and Irrigation Committee, one for each area, makes recommendations to Council on the disbursement of those funds, and assists staff in the administration of the improvements.

-The Operations division of the Engineering Department, managed by the Manager, Drainage and Electrical, is responsible for the operation and maintenance of the drainage and irrigation pump stations, and the flood protection dykes in the Sumas and Matsqui Prairie Dyking Districts.
+The Operations division of the Engineering Department, managed by the Manager, Drainage is responsible for the operation and maintenance of the drainage and irrigation pump stations, and the flood protection dykes in the Sumas and Matsqui Prairie Dyking Districts.

 For irrigation zones in each Prairie, please refer to the following: